 Dec.
 5, 1992 (Birmingham, Ala.)

-In the first conference championship game ever, the 11-0 Crimson Tide blew a 21-7 third quarter leader and were tied 21-21 in the final minutes of the game.
+In the first conference championship game ever, the 11-0 Crimson Tide blew a 21-7 third-quarter lead and were tied 21-21 in the final minutes of the game.
 The Gators were driving with a little over three minutes to go when Antonio Langham intercepted Shane Matthews’ pass and took it to the end zone for a 28-21 win.
 A month later, Alabama beat Miami to win the national championship and opened the door for future conference title games.

 4. Texas 13, Nebraska 12 – 2009 Big 12 Championship

 The unbeaten Longhorns averaged 43 points a game but were thoroughly shut down by Ndamukong Suh and the Cornhuskers in the Big 12 Championship Game.
 Down 12-10, Texas got the ball back with 1:28 to go and drove to the Nebraska 29-yard line.
 With seconds left, quarterback Colt McCoy took the snap, was chased by Suh and threw the ball out of bounds.
 The clock hit zero, but officials determined that there was still one second of play.
 With the extra time, Hunter Lawrence hit a 46-yard field goal to put the Longhorns in the national championship game.

 3. Michigan State 16, Iowa 13 – 2015 Big Ten Championship